SP7-Ritmare/starterkit/docs/tutorials/admin/quick.rst

 GET-IT quick installation
 ==========================

+Before starting installation read the requirements at :ref:`server`.

 GET-IT is distributed as a virtual appliance in "vmdk"(virtual machine disk) format.

 A video demo is available `HERE <http://youtu.be/q-QDU-WxRRc>`_ (you can change the settings in YouTube to improve the resolution of the video).